npxhuy/popgen_binp29/readme.md

 ## SNP
 A single name of a snp.
 The input snp should be from one of the snp from the *.bim* file in the second column.

+# METHODOLOGY
+The process can be summed up as:
+1. Retrieve data from input files & parameters
+2. Make data for plotting
+3. Produce plot
+Specifically, the the process included the following minor steps:
+1. Filter *.ped* file with input SNP
+2. Filter *.txt* file with *.fam* file
+3. Construct time vector from the input time step
+4. From 3 data above, separate the *.ped* file base on time vector
+5. Calculate the MAF and couting allele
+6. Plot point-to-point graph of MAF
+7. Plot stacked bar plot of allele count
+8. Combine those two plot into one plot

+# FAQ
+1. Can I use other types of files instead of Plink file format for this app?\
+-> I am sorry but no.
+2. I only have the *.bed*, *.fam* and *.bim* file, what is the *.ped* file?\
+-> Use Plink to generate *.ped* file from those 3 files, more information is in section about *.bed* & *.ped* file
+3. What is the *.txt* file?\
+-> Read section about *.txt* file contains ID & Mean Date
+4. No plot was shown, what was wrong?\
+-> Did you remember to click the submit button?
+The submit button should have a blue *aura* when click it.
+5. I click the submit button, no plot was shown, what was wrong?\
+-> If no error message was display, the application would have been still running.
+For the example data set I provide in **Data** directory, it took around 2-3 mins to generate on my computer.
+Please wait!
+6. An error was displayed but it did not tell me what was the error?\
+-> I am so sorry that you experience an error with my application.
+Please open a new issue and give me details about your error, I will find a way to fix it as soon as possible.